Jabbawukis/sample-efficiency-evaluation/info_gathering/docs.md

 [Evaluation of checkpoints](get_model_checkpoint_answer_for_occurrences_in_slices_data.py):

-Counts the [increasing occurrences](https://github.com/Jabbawukis/sample-efficiency-evaluation-results/tree/main/fact_matching_results/BEAR-big/wikimedia_wikipedia_20231101_en/evaluation_on_slices) of BEAR-big facts in the training data up until the slice.
+Counts the [increasing occurrences](https://github.com/Jabbawukis/sample-efficiency-evaluation-results/tree/main/fact_matching_results/BEAR-big/wikimedia_wikipedia_20231101_en/evaluation_on_slices) of BEAR facts in the training data up until the slice.
 The model checkpoints answers are evaluated for each fact.

 ## 2. Get the model checkpoint accuracies over the occurrence buckets (requires step 1.)